Ahmedfull02/Huawei-koollabs-exercises-for-big-data/lab 5/lab 5.md

 ### e- Paste the obtained password to the position shown in the following figure and press Enter to log in to the ECS.

+>[!Note]
-Note: If this is your first time logging in to the ECS, a message is displayed after you press Enter.
+>If this is your first time logging in to the ECS, a message is displayed after you press Enter.
 Enter yes and press Enter again.

 You have logged in to the ECS using SSH.